“If anyone is claustrophobic or scared of the dark, now’s the time to let me know.”

 Flight was brought to Australia by Realscape Productions, UK production company Darkfield, and Darkfield's founders Glen Neath and David Rosenberg.
 Terrifying experiences in shipping containers are kind of their thing – they’re the ones who also brought us the deeply unsettling Séance, which combines aspects of a traditional ghost-summoning scenario with sensory deprivation.

-Neath and Rosenberg decided on a plane as their next setting, and they’ve recently launched Coma in the UK, continuing their run of taking already distressing scenarios and turning them into a disturbing form of entertainment.
+Neath and Rosenberg decided on a plane as their next setting, and they’ve recently launched Coma, too, continuing their run of taking already distressing scenarios and turning them into a disturbing form of entertainment.

 “Flying is inherently unnerving, not only because you’re in a thin metal tube 30,000 feet up in the air,” Neath tells me, “but also because you’re locked in there with a bunch of strangers.”